lipsumar/courses-the-most-awesomest-course/chapter1.md

 skills: 2
 ```

 This is an example exercise.
-In fact it's an awesome example exercise!! locked?
+In fact it's an awesome example exercise!! locked? this is pepito, while locked.

 `@instructions`
 It should be clear at this point that the final objective of this course is awesomeness.